 The archive also contains Chapter 1 of my long-awaited audiobook production of Computing Across America, the book about my technomadic adventures around the US back in the 1980s.
 Chapter 1 is 14½ minutes long (with sound effects!) and is the first of nearly 100 that will roll out gradually over time.
 I’ve also started gathering material for a new book about this whole epoch.

 Speaking of the Olden Days, here is a video of my presentation at the Computer History Museum in 2000… on the occasion of donating the BEHEMOTH bicycle to their wonderful collection:

 We manufacture a product line of marine-grade Expedition Medical Chests: ER-grade supplies in gasketed Lexan cases that were featured last year at Three Sheets Northwest and more recently praised on Clif High’s Wujo of Feb 22, 2013 (MP3 link), resulting in a very busy month while not much else got done.
-We also produce kayak stand slings and paddle bags, and are the dealer for some industrial-grade stainless and aluminum Cleats that keep your boat attached to the dock.
-We also are distributors for Sparkfun and TecNec…
+We also produce kayak stand slings, and are distributors for TecNec…